toolness/macroquad-fun/README.md

 - I wanted more experience writing Rust for game development.

-- I wanted to try implementing some of the ideas described in Catherine West's RustConf 2018 closing keynote, [Using Rust For Game Development](https://kyren.github.io/2018/09/14/rustconf-talk.html).
-More details on this below.

 - I wanted to tinker with non-violent game and level design.
 I was particularly intrigued by [LDtk](https://ldtk.io/) and wanted to play with it.

 - I liked LuizMelo's art and wanted to make something with it.